NCF94/NicholasWard_T1A2/readme.md

 Here is a list of the different technologies used to develop and deploy my website.

 - HTML
 - CSS
 - SCSS
 - Markdown
 - Netlify
 - VS Code

 ## Components

 ### Header

-For now, the Header is complete, position is how I want, text size adjusts depending on screen size.
-Added line to seperate nav bar and page content.
+For now, the Header is complete, the position is how I want, text size adjusts depending on screen size.
+Added line to seperate nav bar and page content by using border-bottom.
 This header will be used on all pages.

 ### Footer

 Completed footer design.
 Now have logo images of, github, linkedin and youtube, which create another tab in browser thats opens there associated websites.
 Also added copyright at the bottom of each page.
-This footer will be used on all poages.
+This footer will be used on all pages.

 ### Homepage